If you were a train robber in the late nineteenth century, the Texas & Pacific trestle over Mary’s Creek was the place to be.

 Nonetheless, the three suspects were quickly arrested.
 Phillips was arrested in Longview on December 10 and brought back to Tarrant County on “the west-bound cannon ball” of the T&P. The three men were indicted.

 Early in 1895 two sensational Fort Worth crimes were in the news.
 On January 4 the Dallas Morning News reported on the Benbrook train robbery and on the case of Dr. Henry Howard Holmes.

 At trial several Benbrook residents testified that defendants Ward and Phillips and Sullivan had reputations as honest, peaceable citizens.
 But several Benbrook residents testified to having seen the three defendants riding toward the trestle shortly before the robbery.
 One such witness was James M. Benbrook, for whom the city is named.

-When Texas & Pacific had finally laid track westward from Dallas in 1876 Mr. Benbrook had lobbied the railroad to route its track through his settlement, which originally had been named “Marinda” after benefactor Rachael Marinda Willburn Snyder.
+When Texas & Pacific had finally laid track westward from Fort Worth Mr. Benbrook had lobbied the railroad to route its track through his settlement, which originally had been named “Marinda” after benefactor Rachael Marinda Willburn Snyder.

 U.S. Deputy Marshal Henry Sisk had been hired by the Pacific Express Company to apprehend the train robbers.
 Sisk testified that, with a search warrant, he found two pistols buried in a heap of shelled oats at the Ward homestead.
 Sisk turned the pistols over to Sheriff Euless.

 Phillips was convicted, but the case was remanded on a technicality, and the three suspects were released on bond, to be retried later.
 The three promptly did what freed train robbery suspects are apt to do: They vamoosed.